alansrobotlab/inmoov_ros/README.md

  - MoveIt! (http://moveit.ros.org/install/)

 ###How to Install It:
-copy these packages into your {inmoov_ros}/src folder Run the following commands from the root of your {inmoov_ros} folder:
+Copy these packages into your {inmoov_ros}/src folder Run the following commands from the root of your {inmoov_ros} folder:

     catkin_make              #build/rebuild all projects